-Mathematically, a Bayesian probability is calculated using Bayes Rule formula which is used for determining how strongly a set of evidence support the hypothesis.
+Mathematically, a Bayesian probability is calculated using the Bayes Rule formula which is used for determining how strongly a set of evidence supports the hypothesis.
 In other words, it is used to calculate the conditional probability of a given hypothesis given a set of evidence.
 Given the hypothesis is H, and the evidence is E, the fact related to how strongly the hypothesis H is supported by evidence E can be calculated as P(H/E).
-The following is the formula of Bayes Rule.
+The following is the formula of the Bayes Rule.

 In the above formula,

 P(H/E) is the probability of hypothesis H to take place (or, H is true) given that the evidence E happened (or, E is true).
 It is also termed as Posterior Probability of Hypothesis, H.

 P(H) is the probability of the hypothesis before learning about the evidence E. It is also called as Prior Probability of Hypothesis H.

 P(E/H) is the likelihood that the evidence E is true or happened given that hypothesis H is true.

 P(E) is the probability of the evidence E to occur irrespective of whether hypothesis H is true or false.
 It is also called the total probability of the evidence.